American Bar Association/Law Student Division

 The purposes of the Election Law Society are: to promote the study of Election Law among law students at Duquesne University.
 To encourage Duquesne students, as well as all members of the legal profession and the community, to uphold the highest ethical standards regarding the conduct of the free and equal public elections required by the Constitution of Pennsylvania.
 To encourage Duquesne students and all citizens to become involved in public elections and to participate in the voting process.
 To offer opportunities for Duquesne students to learn about Election Law, and to learn about the operation and conduct of free and equal elections under the law.
-To provide nonpartisan forums for students, faculty, and guests of Duquesne University School of Law to discuss Election Law and the conduct of free and equal elections.
+To provide nonpartisan forums for students, faculty, and guests of Duquesne Kline School of Law to discuss Election Law and the conduct of free and equal elections.
 To inform students, faculty and staff of any upcoming elections and deadline dates regarding elections.

 Environmental Law Society

 The Environmental Law Society provides law students with the opportunity to participate in various environmental awareness programs.
 This organization coordinates speaker symposiums, and community and educational activities.

 Estates and Trusts Society

 The purpose of the Estates and Trusts Society is to promote the study of estate planning and provide an opportunity to explore the legal career options within this area of law.
 The society is dedicated to serving as a bridge between students and professionals in the field.
 ETS seeks to provide students an opportunity to become knowledgeable about and aware of issues related to changes in estate planning.

 The purpose of the Family Law Society is to open a dialogue between professionals working in family law and students interested in the field.
 The society takes advantage of the active, revolutionary family court practices in Allegheny County to introduce students interested in family law to the current system and inspire them to continue a record of excellence and innovation once they join the legal community.